questaware/microemacs/src/microemacs.md

 display                  ^XG  Display a variable drop-buffer              ^XK  If the buffer is displayed in two windows drop the window
-                              Otherwise drop the buffer (asks if modified). end-macro                ^X)  End collecting keys to be executed by execute macro.
+                              Otherwise drop the buffer (asks if modified).
+                              If n== 0 drop all visible unchanged buffers. end-macro                ^X)  End collecting keys to be executed by execute macro.
                          A-FNx (this is alt backslash)
 end-of-file              M->